7 Living Room Decor Trends in 2024 – Design Ideas for a Modern Home

-Home design tends to vary year to year, and it’s always exciting to see what kinds of decor trends will surface in upcoming seasons.
-Living rooms are seeing a resurgence of some old favorite trends, peppered with brand new ideas as well.
+Home design trends vary from year to year, and it’s always exciting to see which themes will surface in upcoming seasons.
+Living rooms are seeing a resurgence of old favorites, but brand-new designs are also gaining traction.
+Whether you prefer traditional or modern designs, you can find a design scheme that enhances your living room.
 Let’s dive into some of the trendiest new living room decor ideas.

 1. Tons of Texture